Christian Medical College Vellore: Rankings

-CMC Vellore is ranked second among medical colleges in India in 2020 by India Today and first among private medical colleges by Outlook India in 2022.
-It was ranked third in India by the National Institutional Ranking Framework medical ranking for 2022.
+CMC Vellore is ranked second among medical colleges in India in 2022 by India Today and first among private medical colleges by Outlook India in 2022.
+It was ranked third in India by the National Institutional Ranking Framework medical ranking for 2023.

 Services

-There are two main campuses - one, the main campus at the heart of Vellore City, and the other at Bagayam, which is about 7 km from the main campus.
+There are five campuses - one, the main campus at the heart of Vellore City, the second main campus at Kilminnal in Ranipet District, Schell Eye Hospital at Kosapet,Vellore, and the mental health center at Bagayam, which is about 7 km from the main campus and a hospital near Chittoor.
 CMC has over 8,800 staff, including over 1,528 doctors and 2,400 nurses.
 Almost every clinical specialty is catered to, and many departments are subdivided into units of particular expertise in specific areas, as in the division of Surgery which is broken down into eight units specializing in Head and Neck Surgery, Endocrine Surgery, Vascular Surgery, Colorectal surgery, etc. There are a total of 143 specialized departments/units.

 Department of Clinical Immunology & Rheumatology caters to more than 40,000 patients a year, covering conditions like Rheumatoid arthritis, Spondyloarthropathies including Ankylosing spondylitis and Psoriatic arthropathy, Lupus, Primary Sjogren's syndrome and Takayasu arteritis.
 This department has its own extremity MRI and Sonography services, and is also involved in clinical and translational research.

 The departments of Obstetrics and Gynaecology, Reproductive Medicine, Child Health, Neonatology, Paediatric Surgery and Developmental Paediatrics are housed in the Ida S.Scudder Centenary Center for Women and Children (ISSCC) which has about 424 beds.

 The department of Orthopedics has 3 units and additional specialized units Pediatric Orthopedics, Hand & Micro vascular Surgery and Spinal Disorders Unit.

 The Hematology department is a pioneer in the treatment of all blood disorders which includes state of the art bone marrow transplantation, hemato-oncology, and Bleeding disorders.

 The department of Ophthalmology functions at the Schell Eye Hospital campus.
 The Mental Health Centre, CMC's department of Psychiatry, is located on the Bagayam Campus.
 This center also houses the faculty for the evaluation and training of mentally challenged children, which is called Nambikkai Nilayam, a Tamil phrase meaning the Center for Hope.
 The Physical Medicine and Rehabilitation Hospital, the Rehabilitation Institute, is also located on the Bagayam Campus.

 Radiology reports are incorporated into a film-less digital system Picture archiving and communication system (PACS), the first in the country, started in 2000.
 Medical professionals can view the images on any computer that is on the hospital network.
 Laboratory test results are also incorporated into the hospital intranet, making them accessible anywhere inside the hospital.